Ralph Waldo Emerson

 – Ralph Waldo Emerson, Nature*

-And it looks like I’m in for a good ride, even if I only understand (or think I understand) 25% this time.
+And it looks like I’m in for a good ride, even if I only understand (or think I understand) so little of it.

 “Let us interrogate the great apparition, that shines so peacefully around us.
 Let us inquire, to what end is nature?”